 Detergents are now offered in liquid, powder, or single-dose pacs formats.
 All of them clean clothes well.
 However, liquid detergents are very effect on greasy, oily stains, and can be easily used as a stain pre-treater.
 Powdered detergents are usually less expensive to use per load.
 They are effective on clay and ground-in dirt.
 Single-dose detergents are convenient and simple to use.
 They are typically more expensive to use on a per load basis.

 Almost all brands are now formulated to use in high-efficiency front load or top load washers; just look for the "he" (high-efficiency) symbol to be sure.
 You may actually have a hard time finding a detergent without the symbol, but rest assured that you can use "he" laundry detergent in a standard top-load washer.

 Whether you decide on liquid, pods, or powder, remember that price isn't always the best indicator of how well a detergent will perform in cleaning your clothes.
 The key is to look at the list of ingredients on the product label.
 The more active ingredients listed in the formula, like enzymes that break down stains and surfactants that lift the soil away from fabric and suspend it in the water; the better the detergent will perform.

 If you select a liquid, heavy-duty detergent (Tide, Persil) that includes the enzymes, surfactants, and other ingredients to remove most stains and heavy soil, you can use it to pre-treat stains and there's no need for a separate stain remover.

 If you choose a less expensive detergent, you'll also need to purchase an enzyme-based stain remover.

 You'll see detergents specifically marketed for baby's laundry because they are hypo-allergenic and less harsh on sensitive skin.
-You can simply choose a fragrance and dye free detergent because it is these ingredients that is most often the cause of skin reactions.
+You can simply choose a fragrance and dye-free detergent because it is these ingredients that are most often the cause of skin reactions.

 02 of 05